Martin-Idel/mealplaner/README.md

 ## The future

 - The project is under heavy refactoring.
 The current XML model was implemented such that the backbone can be refactored without losing the database.
 The goal is to have a more plugin based model that lets you use only those features you really need.

+## Installation procedure

+- The project currently has to be compiled from source.
+This is easy using Gradle.
+Install Gradle (Version 4.0 or above should be sufficient) and add it to PATH.
+- Clone the repository into a folder of your choice.
+- On a command line, run "gradle createApplication" and wait
+- A complete version is now available under "build/libs".
+It contains the executable "Mealplaner.jar".
+- The project uses log4j (Apache 2.0), slf4j (MIT) for logging and swingx (LGPL3) for autocompletion.
+The libraries will be downloaded into "build/libs/lib".
+If you want to provide your own versions of these libraries, you need to adapt the classpath in the manifest.MF in "Mealplaner.jar" or copy your versions into the "lib" folder.